 8. Liveaboard Diving

 Liveaboard diving is a recreational scuba diving activity that requires you to live on a boat or ocean vessel for one or more nights so you can visit distant dive sites.
-A liveaboard vessel can accommodate between 6-30 divers at a time depending on the size of the charter.
+A liveaboard vessel can accommodate between 6-30 divers at a time (sometimes even more!) depending on the size of the charter.

 Because you will be living on a boat for several days at a time and diving around 3-4 times a day, liveaboards can be costly.
 But anyone who has experienced liveaboard diving almost always says it is worth it.
 Many of the best places to dive in the world are in remote locations.
 To experience these paradises on earth, the only way to get there is through these liveaboards.